 How to Prepare Soursop and Soursop Recipes

-Soursop is used in many foods, such as soursop soft drinks, ice creams, cheesecakes, milkshakes, candies and custards; in soups; and even roasted or fried like vegetables.
-It’s recommended that you avoid eating the seeds due to possible neurotoxins — however, the raw flesh of the fruit is a wonderful way to experience to true essence of the soursop.
+Soursop is used in many foods.
+These include guanabana juice, soft drinks, ice creams, cheesecakes, milkshakes, candies and custards.
+It’s also used in soups and even roasted or fried like vegetables.
+The leaves are often also dried and brewed into a guanabana tea, which is believed to be beneficial for a wide array of health conditions.
+It’s recommended that you avoid eating the seeds due to possible neurotoxins.
+However, the raw flesh of the fruit is a wonderful way to experience to true essence of the soursop.

 If you’re looking for soursop recipes, try this one to start: